-At the age of 21, Healey co-founded the First Wave program at the University of Wisconsin, the first college hip-hop arts program in the nation.
+At the age of 21, Healey co-founded the First Wave program at the University of Wisconsin, the first full-scholarship hip-hop arts program in the nation.
 He then served as program director for Youth Speaks, directing spoken word programs across the Bay Area and the Brave New Voices international youth poetry slam.
-Author of the poetry collection Hammertime, Healey has performed at the San Francisco Opera House, National Poetry Slam, Second City Comedy Club, Nuyorican Poets Cafe, Contemporary Jewish Museum, Arab Cultural Center, and organic farmers markets from coast to coast.
+Author of the poetry collection Hammertime, Healey has performed at the San Francisco Opera House, National Poetry Slam, Second City Comedy Club, Nuyorican Poets Cafe, Contemporary Jewish Museum, Arab Cultural Center, and grimy house parties from coast to coast.

 As a poet, comedian, storyteller, and event host, Healey has performed at poetry slams, comedy clubs, world-class opera houses, grimy house parties, and venues all the way from the Nuyorican Poets CafÃ© in New York City to the Queer Cultural Center in San Francisco.
 He has shared the stage with Amiri Baraka, Jesse Jackson, Beau Sia, Brother Ali, Invincible, Patricia Smith, Martin Espada, Immortal Technique, Danny Hoch, Chuck D, and too many high school battle-rappers to count.